yunshengtian/AutoOED/docs/source/content/user-manual/run-optimization.rst

 First, you have to specify how many samples you are entering performance for at the top entry, then click ``Update`` to update the below Excel-like table with the corresponding number of rows.
 Then, you need to input the row number of the samples (by looking at the database table) and their performance values.
-Finally, click ``Save`` to save the performance values you have entered to the database, and you will see the performance gets updated in the database table.
+Finally, click ``Save`` to save the performance values you have entered into the database, and you will see the performance gets updated in the database table.

 Auto Mode